Mabylife/apple-music-tui/README.md

 - Streams music and manages audio output
 - Excellent audio enhancements and features

-**🔄 Why This Design?**
+### Why This Design?

 This architecture gives you the best of both worlds: Cider handles the complex Apple Music integration and audio playback, while the TUI provides a keyboard-driven, customizable interface with full control over your listening experience.
 For most tracks, the TUI manages everything; for radio stations, it delegates playback control to Cider's native station handling.

-**TL:DR:**
+### TL:DR

-Cider stays in the background and wait for the API requests from the TUI with the song's id.
-And the TUI manages the playback queue, UIUX, and UI rendering.
+- Cider stays in the background and wait for the API requests from the TUI with the song's id.
+- TUI manages the playback queue, UIUX, and fetching/rendering.

 For technical details, see [QUEUE.md](./markdowns/QUEUE.md) and [STATION.md](./markdowns/STATION.md).